mattgraham/mattgraham.github.io/_posts/2012-06-14-Octokindle.md

 	<li>All image names must be: &#8216;<strong>bg_xsmall_ss##.png</strong>&#8217; (the ## are two digits starting at 00 and increasing sequentially, i.e. bg_xsmall_ss00.png, bg_xsmall_ss01.png, etc…).</li>
 </ul>
 <h2>Octocat Screensavers</h2>
 <p>The purpose of this repo is to fill your kindle with octocat screensavers.
-Check the &#8216;<a href="https://github.com/mattgraham/octokindle/tree/master/screensavers">/screensavers</a>&#8217; folder in the octokindle repo4 for mycollected Octocat images.</p>
+Check the &#8216;<a href="https://github.com/mattgraham/octokindle/tree/master/screensavers">/screensavers</a>&#8217; folder in the octokindle repo4 for my collected Octocat images.</p>
 <h2>Credits</h2>
 <p>Again thanks to <a href="https://github.com/cobyism">@cobyism</a> and <a href="https://github.com/dreww">@dreww</a> for putting some of these details together and many thanks to the following sites in which many of the instructions and files above were taken from:</p>
 <ul>